inflearn logo

 • Those who want to design and operate efficient SQL

-• Those seeking SQL for data analysis and varied uses
+• Those who want to utilize SQL for data analysis and various applications

-• Those who want to master SQL with various practical examples
+• Those who want to master SQL thoroughly through various practical real-world examples.

 Need to know before starting?

-• This course is easy for anyone to learn.
+• This course is a class that anyone can learn easily.

 Hello